 How to Measure Brand Equity

 A brand is a logo, symbol, or name associated with a product.
-The impact that a brand has on consumer purchases or perceptions about a product is known as brand equity.
-The word equity indicates that the brand serves as an asset that holds some type of value.
+The impact that a brand has on consumer purchases or perceptions about a product is known as "brand equity."
+The word "equity" indicates that the brand serves as an asset that holds some type of value.

-Clarify Brand Equity Perspective
+Brand Equity Perspectives

 A softer perspective looks at brand extension and the value that a brand leads to the introduction of other products.
 This approach also considers the reverse dynamic of the impact of a new product or service on the existing brand.

 A third perspective, customer-based brand equity, looks at how consumers think, feel, and act with respect to the brand.

 It can be helpful to first clarify which perspective to adopt by pinpointing what outcome you wish to achieve.

 Brand equity market research falls into one of three camps: Tracking, exploring change, and/or extending brand power.